Skip to Content

 2. V&A Waterfront

 If you want to check out where a lot of the action is in Cape Town, the V&A Waterfront is the place to go.
-With a lot of shopping, restaurants, and attractions, you could spend a lot of time exploring this beautiful area of Cape Town.
+With shopping, restaurants, and attractions, you could spend a lot of time exploring this beautiful area of Cape Town.

-Our favorite thing to do at the V&A Waterfront was shopping for arts and crafts at The Red Shed and Waterfront Craft Market.
+Our favorite thing to do at the V&A Waterfront is shopping for arts and crafts at the Watershed Craft Market.
 We loved the beaded animals and intricately woven goods here.
 If you are souvenir shopping, this is a great spot!

-We also recommend the V&A Food Market with over 40 food stalls selling anything from sushi to gelato and more!
+We also recommend the Time Out Market Cape Town with several food stalls selling anything from sushi to gelato and more!
 If you are hungry after the Table Mountain hike, this is the place to go to stuff your face with delicious food from local vendors.

 While you’re in the area, other major attractions include the Two Oceans Aquarium, Zeitz Museum of Contemporary Art, the Cape Wheel Ferris wheel, and the Cape Town Diamond Museum.

-And if it is a sunny day, and you’re not too afraid of heights, a helicopter over Cape Town is a must.
-See the city from above in this 12-minute flight over the town!
+If it is a sunny day, and you’re not too afraid of heights, a helicopter over Cape Town is a fun idea.
+See the city from above during this 12-minute flight over the town!
 The tour starts at the V&A Waterfront.

 Lastly, for the history buffs and those who are interested in learning more about the life of Nelsen Mandela, take the cruise over to Robben Island from the V&A Waterfront to see where he was held prisoner for many years before becoming president of South Africa.